| Finding Eléazar LA JUIVE OPERA - History

 part of his career.
 Both Wagner and Mahler were enthusiastic

+and outspoken admirers of La Juive.
 In 1936, however, La Juive was banned by the Nazi Regime in

 Germany and soon vanished from the world stage altogether.